AndyMc629/mlops-examples/README.md

 There is a makefile, no devcontainer running.

 Key steps are really:
-1. Ensure mlops-pipeline package is built with poetry
+1. Ensure mlops-pipeline package is built with poetrypyt
 2. Use makefile to build the mlops-pipeline container
 3. Use makefile to "deploy" the airflow dags
 4. Use makefile to run airflow standalone